 Since this series of posts is ostensibly about the use and/or misuse of so-called aversive techniques in dog training—fear, force, punishment and corrections—and since I’ve made a case so far for the use of force, punishment, and corrections (within certain parameters), is there any value in using fear as a training tool or as a motivation for learning?

 In a sense, yes.

 I’m not advocating for scaring a dog into obeying commands.
-What I am advocating for is a very specific “scare tactic,” which is similar to the way we throw young kids up in the air (and catch them), and where we pretend to be monsters or zombies on Halloween and make them shriek in a combination of pleasure and fear.
+Just the opposite.
+What I am advocating for is a very specific “scare tactic,” which is similar to the way we throw young kids up in the air (and catch them), and where we pretend to be monsters or zombies on Halloween and make kids shriek in a combination of pleasure and fear.

 Here’s a little-known fact about fear.
 It can be enormously pleasurable.

 Nope.
 Within certain controlled parameters, fear—particularly in the form of mock danger—can be easily translated into immense pleasure and feelings of power.
-This is why teenagers—particularly teenage girls—like scary movies and why kids love Halloween.
+This is why teenagers like scary movies and why kids love Halloween.